 Building Custom Components from Scratch

 You can create your own custom components in Anvil entirely in Python.
-However, if you want more control over the look and function of your custom components, you can build them from scratch using HTML.
-You can also style your components using CSS and add functionality using JavaScript.
+However, if you want more control over the look and function of your custom components, you can build them from scratch using HTML with a Custom HTML Form.
+You can also style your components using CSS and add functionality using Python or JavaScript.

 Accessing elements